 Do not check social media or email until noon

-You may select a different time that suits your life but putting off checking emails and messages for the first few hours of the day can allow you to have a more productive morning.
+You may select a different time that suits your life.
+But putting off checking emails and messages at the start of the day can allow you to have a more productive morning.
 The main goal here is to get away from your phone being the first thing you look at each morning.

 Do not check email, social media or messages while in bed